 First up, I’d advise businesses to allocate money for liabilities such as superannuation, GST and accounts payable.

-This means paying close attention to the cash flow to make sure what’s coming into and out of the business is in balance.
+This means paying close attention to the cash flow that comes from Crowdfunding Capital Raising campaigns or from other incomes to make sure what’s coming into and out of the business is in balance.

 Elsewhere, many of my clients have multiple loans and credit cards, all of which attract fees and interest.
 Debt consolidation can reduce these costs, and can solve the headache of managing multiple by turning them into one payment.